AviatrixSystems/Docs/HowTos/aviatrix_iam_policy_requirements.rst

 14. UDP Load-Balancer requirement
 -------------------------------------------

-In order to enable UDP Load-Balancer feature, the following permissions are needed.
+In order to enable the UDP Load-Balancer feature, the following permissions are needed.

 ::